GioLopez/start_container_without_root_privileges/README.md

 vim Dockerfile
 ```

-## 2. Add the following information in the file
+## 2. Add the following information in Dockerfile file

 ```
 FROM centos:7